The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 BCG was founded in 1963 by Bruce D. Henderson, it quickly grew to one of the most influential management consulting firms, constantly expanding its functional and industry expertise.
 Contrary to McKinsey, it was initially focused on external processes that affect a business.
 As a consequence, BCG became the pioneer of business strategy, developing several famous business concepts such as the BCG 2×2 matrix.
 Over time, Henderson turned BCG into a partnership.

 BCG tackles the lifestyle question with a program called PTO, which stands for predictability, teaming, and open communication.
-The program should allow its consultants to get a better sense of control, accomplishment as well as reduce their working hours.
+The program should allow its consultants to get a better sense of control, and accomplishment as well as reduce their working hours.

 Common feedback about BCG from its employees: